 In Nairobi there are two main airports, Jomo Kenyatta International which is where your project coordinator or organization taxi driver is waiting for you and there is also Wilson Airport.

-The prices of the flights from Spain to Kenya can vary from one day to the next, although they are not usually very dramatic changes 🙂 so it is recommended that you look in incognito pages and in different companies and thus make a comparison in prices and dates.
+The prices of the flights from as volunteer in Spain can vary from one day to the next, although they are not usually very dramatic changes 🙂 so it is recommended that you look in incognito pages and in different companies and thus make a comparison in prices and dates.
 You can find flights from 310 € passing.

 Take a look at how to travel to Kenya more economically